jobtalle/myr.js/README.md

 # myr.js
 **myr.js** is a WebGL 2 based 2D graphics renderer.
 The engine is optimized for rendering large amounts of sprites, and also supports render targets, primitives and advanced transformations.
 There are no external dependencies. **myr.js** has been licensed under the [MIT license](LICENSE).
 All source code is contained in the [myr.js](myr.js) file.

+# Installation
+The **myr.js** file can be included in any ES6 compatible javascript project.
+No external dependencies are required.

+Alternatively, **myr.js** can be installed as an NPM package using `npm install myr.js`.

 # Initialization
 **myr.js** can be initialized by calling the `Myr` function, which requires a canvas element as an argument.
 All global functions and objects are members of the returned object.
 The provided canvas must be able to provide a *WebGL 2* context.